Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Regular Season Highlights: The Green Bay Packers failed to follow-up on their 1972 first place finish, falling to third place behind the 12-2 Minnesota Vikings and the 6-7-1 Detroit Lions in the NFC Central Division.
 Minnesota started the season with nine wins and were never threatened.
 For Green Bay, it was an erratic season; a win here, a loss there, a couple of ties, with the team unable to put together back-to-back victories.
 The result was a 5-7-2 record.
 According to Lew Feedman’s book, The Packers Experience, nothing illustrated Devine’s frustration more than a 34-0 loss to Detroit on October 28.
 “It was a very, very, very horrible, nightmarish type of game.
 I’m personally humiliated.”

-Devine had declared at the end of last season that the quarterback position would be an open competition, a disappointment for third year starter Scott Hunter, having led the Packers to a 10-4 record.
+Devine had declared at the end of last season that the quarterback position would be an open competition, a disappointment for third year starter Scott Hunter, having led the Packers to a division title.
 Just three weeks into the preseason and despite what Hunter felt was a good outing against the Houston Oilers on August 18, Devine decided neither he nor second year backup Jerry Tagge had shown enough to be his starter and that another option was required.
-On August 22, the head coach traded two second round draft picks (1974 and 1975) to the Miami Dolphins for Jim Del Gazio, an unproven third year reserve quarterback who, to date, had thrown only nine regular season passes.
+On August 22, the head coach traded two second round draft picks (1974, 1975) to the Miami Dolphins for Jim Del Gazio, an unproven third year reserve quarterback who, to date, had thrown only nine regular season passes.

 Del Gaizo made the Dolphins’ roster as an undrafted free agent out of Tampa in 1971, spent the season on Miami’s taxi squad as the third-string quarterback, and was not activated the entire season.
-One year later, he ascended to the active roster as second-string quarterback behind 38-year-old Earl Morrall after starter Bob Griese went down with a season ending ankle injury in the fifth week.
-Del Gazio subsequently made four appearances, completing a total of 5 out of 9 passes for 165 yards, 2 touchdowns, 1 interception, and a 100.5 QBR.
+One year later, he ascended to the active roster as second-string quarterback behind newly acquired Earl Morrall after starter Bob Griese went down with a season ending ankle injury in the fifth week.
+Del Gazio subsequently made four appearances, completing a total of 5 of 9 passes for 165 yards, 2 touchdowns, 1 interception, and a 100.5 QBR.
 The vast majority of his experience was accumulated in relief of Morrall during November 12th’s 52-0 victory over the 2-7 New England Patriots.

 According to Stanton Greene, “Devine became enamored of the young ballplayer, who had less experience than either of [his] current quarterbacks.”
 For some reason, Devine felt optimistic his newest acquisition could lead the Packers’ offense, stating “We traded for him because this is the first opportunity we’ve had to trade for a quality player for a reasonable price.”
 This despite the availability of proven signal callers such as Detroit’s Bill Munson or the Atlanta Falcons’ Bob Berry, for likely a similar price.
 But the coach seemed confident that Del Gazio was the best choice to stabilize a volatile quarterback situation. “[Both] Hunter and Tagge must have felt like they’d been kicked in the teeth.”

 Ultimately, Devine chose Hunter to start the opener after Del Gazio suffered a rib injury in the fifth preseason game.
 Yet, despite the uncertainty at quarterback, Greene stated that “With a playoff season under their belts, it was assumed that the next generation of Packers were ready to step up and provide the veteran leadership necessary to go to the next level.”
 Guard Gale Gillingham and tight end Rich McGeorge were back in the starting lineup after missing all but the first two weeks of last season due to injury.
 Del Gazio was waiting in the wings, and great things were expected of rookie wide receiver Barry Smith.
-Fans would soon know if this team was capable of fulfilling their potential.
+Fans would soon know if this team was capable of fulfilling its potential.

 Initially, it looked like Green Bay was ready to pick up where they left off at the end of last season.
 On a Monday night in Milwaukee County Stadium, they decisively defeated the New York Jets, 23-7.
 Hunter completed 6 of 13 for 107 yards with no interceptions.
 McGeorge caught a 19-yard pass from Hunter for a touchdown.
 Greene observed that “Barry Smith was fast and often open”, catching one pass for 21 yards.
 The Pack ran for 155 yards on 48 carries, with two-time Pro Bowl halfback John Brockington scoring a touchdown.
 The defense forced three turnovers (2 fumbles, 1 interception).
 And All-Pro Chester Marcol scored 11 of the team’s 23 points (3 field goals, 2 extra points).